 Known for their amazing dialogue, hilarious comedy, shocking violence and unique originality, Joel and Ethan Coen a.k.a.
-The Coen Brothers, have so far, made 18 amazing films together.
+The Coen brothers, have so far, made 18 amazing films together.
 They have written, produced and directed (as well as occasionally edited) their own films and have worked a lot with beloved cinematographer Roger Deakins.
 Their peculiar brand of film-making has seen them become Hollywood legends and an internationally respected film-making duo.

-Therefore it is not an easy task to pick just a handful of their movies to talk about, as most film fanatics will want to see them all.
+It is not an easy task to pick just a handful of their movies to talk about, as most film fanatics will want to see them all.
 However, if you absolutely had to pick just 5, our chronological list would be as follows…

 1. Raising Arizona (1987)